 - Witness statements: Any other drivers, passengers, or pedestrians who witnessed the accident may be able to provide valuable statements to corroborate your claim.
 A witness can be a reliable and unbiased source who helps demonstrate that another driver was texting or otherwise distracted before a crash.

 - Police officer testimony: Even if they can’t confiscate drivers’ phones without a warrant or significant probable cause, officers may be able to provide valuable testimony about whether they believe another driver was texting behind the wheel.

 - Video footage: Video surveillance from nearby traffic or security cameras, dash cameras, or even cell phone recordings can show what happened in the moments before an accident.
 An attorney can help you request footage from the owner of a camera to obtain useful video evidence of a texting driver.

 - Accident reconstruction: Specialists in accident reconstruction use clues from a crash scene to create a diagram of what happened during impact.
 These reconstructions can demonstrate that a driver was likely not paying attention to the road.
 This can be instrumental in resolving disputes if questions arise regarding who was at fault.

 How Can a Distracted Driving Accident Lawyer of Brooks Law Group Help Me?

 There’s never an excuse for distracted driving.
 At Brooks Law Group, we’ll take on your case and demand maximum compensation for your crash-related losses.
-Our Tampa distracted driving accident lawyers will craft a legal claim that stands up to challenges from insurance companies who will stop at nothing to pay you as little as possible.
+Our distracted driving accident lawyers in Tampa, FL will craft a legal claim that stands up to challenges from insurance companies who will stop at nothing to pay you as little as possible.